 - Decreases potential morning sickness

 It has been observed by some that women with healthier liver function have less morning sickness during pregnancy.
 The of causes morning sickness aren’t fully understood, but one thought is it has to do with the huge change in hormones.
-The liver helps remove excess hormone, so improving its functioning may help process those hormone and therefore decrease morning sickness.
+The liver helps remove excess hormone, so improving its functioning may help process those hormones, and therefore decrease morning sickness.

 - Ensures a safe and healthy postpartum weight loss